faceyspacey/jest-redux-snap/README.md

 app.snap()
 ```

 So that's 2 or 3 snapshots it will take, depending on whether you supply a thunk or an action object.
+This is the *BFG 9000* of **Jest Redux Snap**.